Performance of Gaussian Boson Sampling on Planted Bipartite Clique Detection: Introduction

 These developments naturally raise the question: \emph{Can GBS offer a computational advantage for solving the classically hard planted biclique problem?} A positive answer would suggest that GBS can significantly accelerate planted biclique or clique detection, with direct implications for practical applications such as molecular property discovery, community detection, and financial fraud detection~\cite{daminelli2012drug, wang2015review, he2018hidden, braun2017improving, chen2022antibenford}.
 Conversely, a negative result would lend further support to the average-case hardness conjecture of the planted clique problem, which underpins hardness assumptions in areas such as public-key cryptography~\cite{juels2000hiding, applebaum2010public}, approximate Nash equilibria~\cite{hazan2011hard}, and independence number estimation~\cite{krivelevich2002approximating}.
 In either case, addressing this question advances our understanding of both the computational capabilities of GBS and the intrinsic hardness of planted (bi)clique problems, making it a compelling direction of study.
 To date, the potential of GBS for sampling dense subgraphs has been explored primarily through heuristic~\cite{arrazola2018using} and experimental~\cite{banchi2020molecular, sempere2022experimentally, deng2023solving} approaches.
 In this work, we aim to investigate the power of GBS in detecting planted bicliques through a rigorous analytical lens.

 To investigate this question, we consider node-specific statistics as a means of distinguishing planted biclique nodes from non-planted ones in bipartite Erdős–Rényi (ER) random graphs.
 To leverage the unique property of GBS -- that the sampling probability of a subgraph is proportional to the square of its number of perfect matchings (i.e., the square of its Hafnian)~\cite{arrazola2018using} -- we propose to study a statistic we refer to as the \emph{weight}.
 Specifically, when GBS samples subgraphs of size $2m$, the weight of a node is defined as the sum, over all size-$2m$ bipartite subgraphs containing the node, of the squared number of perfect matchings.
-This weight directly corresponds to the probability that the node appears in a GBS sample, capturing the structural biases induced by the GBS distribution.
+This weight directly corresponds to the probability that the node appears in a GBS sample, capturing how GBS inherently favors subgraphs with rich combinatorial structure.
 While it is not a priori clear whether this statistic can distinguish planted biclique nodes from non-planted biclique nodes, it provides a natural and GBS-informed lens to explore the planted biclique problem.

 Our analysis of GBS-informed vertex weights in the planted biclique setting yields the following key insights: \begin{enumerate} \item We prove that the joint moments of centered and rescaled vertex weights converge in distribution to a multivariate Gaussian, with an explicit covariance structure derived via probabilistic and combinatorial analysis.
 This result provides a rigorous statistical foundation for understanding the fluctuation and correlation of GBS sampling frequencies across nodes.